Key Elder Law Dollar Amounts – Medicaid / Assisted Living Benefits / Medicare / SS Benefits

 Medicaid is the primary funding source for long-term care for millions of disabled and elderly middle-class Americans, providing vital long-term care coverage to those who qualify for the benefit.

 Although the federal government establishes general guidelines for the program, states design, implement, and administer their own Medicaid programs.
 The federal government matches state expenditures on medical assistance based on the federal medical assistance percentage, which can be no lower than 50 percent.
 In fiscal year 2019, total Medicaid spending was $616 billion — all of which is of course funded by your tax dollars.
-If you are smart enough to do legal planning to get some of these tax dollars back to pay for your long-term care when you need it, it’s ethically no different than income tax planning, when you try to get the biggest income tax refund every year.
+If you are smart enough to do legal planning to get some of these tax dollars back to pay for your long-term care when you need it, it’s ethically no different than income tax planning, when you try to get the biggest income tax refund every year by claiming all the legal tax deductions and tax credits you’re entitled to.

 Virginia/Maryland/DC Medicaid Numbers: